Live at the Paramount (video): Reception

 Jayson Greene of Pitchfork wrote that "the joy of Live at the Paramount is hearing the charge of this moment: a great band newly famous, still reeling and flooded with nervy adrenaline."
 Mark Deming of AllMusic compared the release to the 1964 film A Hard Day's Night in that they "captured the artists at a moment where success was a pleasure, just before it became a burden."

 Reviewing the vinyl release in 2019, Kerrang!'s Nick Ruskell wrote that the concert "doesn't even sound like the best show Nirvana ever played.
 But that's what makes this special – a truly spectacular band captured without hype, in the moment, just doing what they do.
 And for a band so steeped in legend, that is a rare thing to have.

 The Blu-ray version has been widely criticized for having audio sync problems.
 Amazon has posted a statement from Universal that denies the problem exists, but the review at the website Blu-ray.com gives the audio a score of 0/5 because of the sync issues.

+Later prints of the blu-ray disc (2012+) fixed the sync issues.